ve280/tutorials/github_introduction.md

 ### 2. Install Git on your local machine

 - **Install Git with default packages.** Following is the Git installation command on Ubuntu.
-You can also install Git on Windows/Mac.
+You can also install Git on Windows/Mac by downloading installers [here](https://git-scm.com/downloads).

   ```
   sudo apt install git